-The mortgage lenders were eager to oblige, and with the demutualisation of building societies in the 1980s the banks were more involved and lending grew enormously, became overextended and led eventually to the financial collapse of 2007–8. it was all based on the hope that that house prices would go on rising forever, and everyone wanted to be a beneficiary.
-But the house prices were caused by an increasing demand for a scarce commodity in the ‘right’ location, in the wrong location prices barely moved; in either case there was no increase of real wealth.
-Josh Ryan-Collins and co-authors describe the events of this period of rapid mortgage lending as the ‘financialisation’ of land (1).
+The mortgage lenders were eager to oblige, and with the demutualisation of building societies in the 1980s the banks were more involved.
+Lending grew enormously, became overextended, and led eventually to the financial collapse of 2007–8.
+It was all based on the hope that house prices would go on rising forever, and everyone wanted to be a beneficiary.
+But the rising house prices were caused by an increasing demand for a scarce commodity––in the right locations; in the wrong locations prices barely moved.
+In either case there was no increase of real wealth.
+Josh Ryan-Collins et al. describe the events of this period of rapid mortgage lending as the ‘financialisation’ of land.1

-The figures of Table.1 below have been compiled from data on the Design Lab.
-Website, which gives comparative values of average annual wages, cars and houses from 1900 to 2016.
-Part (a) shows the actual values, Part (b) the equivalent 2016 values adjusted for inflation.
+The figures of Table 3 have been compiled from data on the Design Laboratory website, which gives comparative values of average annual wages, cars and houses from 1900 to 2016.
+Part A shows the actual values, part B the equivalent 2019 values, adjusted for inflation.

 (1) Ryan-Collins, Lloyd, Macfarlane, Rethinking the Economics of Land and Housing, p.14.